Stamp Duty Australia 2026 Calculator for Aussie Expats

 Note: The Australia stamp duty cost vs. property price relationship is not linear.
 The higher the property value, the more stamp duty is payable percentage-wise.

-If you are obtaining a mortgage, the solicitors usually pay the stamp duty on the day of settlement.
+If you are obtaining a mortgage, the solicitors usually pay stamp duty on the day of settlement.
 Use the funds available at settlement from the loan proceeds or your contributions.

 StateDeadline

 NSWStamp Duty is to be paid to the SRO within 90 days of settlement.
-If purchasing off-the-plan, Stamp Duty is payable within 90 days of signed contract date.
+If purchasing off-the-plan, Stamp Duty is payable within 90 days of the signed contract date.

 VICStamp Duty is to be paid to the SRO within 30 days of settlement.